President 2020 – 2023

 Jenny gained tertiary qualifications in both History and Archives and Records Administration in NSW, teaching Ancient History and English for many years.
 After moving to WA in 1989, she worked on archival projects in a wide variety of institutions before becoming Records Manager and later University Archivist at UWA.
 The Edgecombes acquired a weekender near Toodyay in 2001 and Jenny joined the Historical Society in 2003.
 She has been a committee member and was the Society’s Archivist since that time until 2021, leading a number of excursions and giving many talks at THS meetings.
 She has represented the Society on many internal and external committees over the years.
 An Honorary Life Member, Jenny continues to be a member of the Research Team.

 Adam was elected to the Committee at the 2021 AGM.
 A member of the Research Team, Adam is a valuable addition to the Committee, bringing a modern and youthful viewpoint on our activities and aspirations.
-A UWA undergraduate, Adam also volunteers at the State Records Office of WA, so giving the Society a useful insight into the Toodyay archives in that instiuton.
+He also is one of our website data managers.
+A UWA undergraduate, Adam also volunteers at the State Records Office of WA, so giving the Society a useful insight into the Toodyay archives in that instiution.

 A Past President and Honorary Life Member, Len joined the Society in 1999.
 He was recruited by then THS President Jack Hammer, and elected Treasurer at the 1999 Annual General Meeting.
 He has been the Patron of the Society since 2012.
 Prior to that honorary position, he served on the Executive (Treasurer, 1999-2005, and President, 2009-2012 and 2019), or as a Committee Member.
 We know we can call on Len's experience to help the Society weather its challenges.